-Condition - Reconciliations were either not reviewed by a supervisor for accuracy or not performed for significant accounts.
+Condition - Reconciliations were not performed in a timely manner and were incomplete during the fiscal year for significant accounts.

 Cause - Limited staff available and limited experience combined with an IT system that does not readily produce activity reports.

 Effect - Significant financial statement accounts were materially misstated as presented for audit.